Skip to main content

 Tokyo, Japan

-Daigo has held a Michelin star since 2024 and a La Liste score of 84 points, serving shojin ryori — the Buddhist temple vegetable cuisine — from its Atago address in Minato.
+Daigo has held a Michelin star since 2024 and a La Liste score of 84 points, serving shojin ryori, the Buddhist temple vegetable cuisine, from its Atago address in Minato.
 Fourth-generation owner Daisuke Nomura operates within the kaiseki tradition, using dried bonito broth as a structural base, which places the kitchen in an informed middle ground between strict vegetarianism and classical Japanese technique.

 Kyoto, Japan

 Sushi Saeki operates from the second floor of a Ginza building, serving Edomae-style omakase at dinner prices between JPY 50,000 and JPY 59,999.
-Tabelog Bronze recognition in 2021, 2022, 2025, and 2026, alongside consecutive inclusion in the Tabelog Sushi Tokyo 100, places it firmly inside Ginza's acknowledged upper tier.
+Tabelog Bronze recognition in 2021, 2022, 2025, 2026, alongside consecutive inclusion in the Tabelog Sushi Tokyo 100, places it firmly inside Ginza's acknowledged upper tier.
 Reservations are available; the counter is closed on Sundays and public holidays.

 Tokyo, Japan